-Cromniomancy.
 Divination by studying the sprouting behaviour of an onion.
-One application of many was for a woman to inscribe the names of two suitors on two onions; the one that sprouted first was deemed the best choice.
-There is no known connection between Cromniomancy and the satirical website The Onion, although there should be.
+One application out of many was for a woman to inscribe the names of two suitors on two onions; the one that sprouted first was deemed the best choice.
+There is no known connection between cromniomancy and the satirical website The Onion, although there should be.

-Dactyliomancy is the use of jewellery, usually rings, dangling from a thread, to find treasure or a missing person.
-This started in Ancient Egypt and is still practiced today all over the world.
-Metal detectors and ground-penetrating radar work better.
+The use of jewellery, usually rings, dangling from a thread, to find treasure or a missing person.
+This started in ancient Egypt and is still practiced today all over the world.
+Metal detectors and ground-penetrating radar work better, of course.

-Extispicy involves poking about in the entrails of a dead animal to reveal omens.
-Often, this was used during wars; giving credence to the statement that military intelligence is an oxymoron.
+This involves poking about in the entrails of a dead animal to reveal omens.
+Often, this was used during wars, giving credence to the statement that military intelligence is an oxymoron.

-Gyromancy.
-A person spins around in a circle of letters, where they fall down from dizziness picks out a letter.
+This one is fun—a person spins around in a circle of letters and when they fall down from dizziness, they pick out a letter from spot at which they fell.
 They keep doing this until they spell out a prognostication.
 The same effect can be achieved by a night in a bar.

-Ifa divination is a system used by the Yoruba people of West Africa.
+A divination system used by the Yoruba people of West Africa.
 Instructions on important matters are believed to come from a deity of great wisdom.

 Read More From Owlcation

-Kipper Cards are one of many divination methods that are supposed to reveal the unknowable future through the use of cards.
+One of many divination methods that are supposed to reveal the unknowable future through the use of cards.
 It was invented in Germany in 1890 by a stationery business and then sold to another company.
-Under the second owner an error was made in printing the cards so that two characters were transposed.
+Under the second owner, an error was made in printing the cards so that two characters were transposed.
 This does create a tiny sliver of doubt on how accurate Kipper Cards might be.

-Lychnomancy.
 Candles are an essential accessory for every fortune teller’s studio, along with crystal balls, colourful head scarves, hoop ear rings, and a machine for processing credit cards.
-So, lychnomancy involves placing three identical candles in a triangle and studying how their flames behave.
-Apparently, if all the flames go out at the same time you are in very deep trouble.
+So, lychnomancy involves placing three identical candles in a triangle and studying how the flames behave.
+Apparently, if all the flames go out at the same time, you are in very deep trouble.

-Oenomancy.
 This involves making prophecies by studying the characteristics of wine.
-“I predict that if I have five more glasses of this Pinot Sludge I will be unable to determine the present.”
+“I predict that if I have five more glasses of this Pinot Sludge, I will be unable to determine the present.”

-Rhapsodomancy.
-The client randomly selects a passage of writing from a book, typically of poetry, and the wizard interprets the future from that.
+The client randomly selects a passage of writing from a book, typically poetry, and the wizard interprets the future from that.
 This is part of an entire pantheon of predictions called bibliomancy.

-Scatomancy.
 This is the study of poop, either your own or that of an animal.
-The Ancient Egyptians enlisted the services dung beetles in releasing the secrets trapped in a ball of feces.
-“Your future looks like a pile of s***.”
+The ancient Egyptians enlisted the services dung beetles in releasing the secrets trapped in a ball of feces.
+"Hmmmm . . . your future looks like a pile of s***.”

-Uromancy.
-If we are going to study poo, it’s only natural we are also going to study pee.
-The Ancient Romans take the blame for this and one of the criteria studied was flavour―Jumpin’ Jehosephat!
+If we are going to study the divination powers of poo, it’s only natural that we also study pee.
+The ancient Romans take the blame for this and one of the criteria studied was flavour―Jumpin’ Jehosephat!

-Ydromancy is one of the many forms of fortune-telling through observing water whether it droppeth as the gentle rain from Heaven or makes your feet wet because you’ve got a leaky boot.
+One of the many forms of fortune telling done by observing water whether it droppeth as the gentle rain from Heaven or makes your feet wet because you’ve got a leaky boot.

 - According to the industrial research company IBISworld, the U.S. market for psychic readings clocked in at $2.2 billion for 2019.
 The company says “a long-term shift in consumer perceptions has underpinned growth as industry services are increasingly accepted among mainstream consumers.”